Applied causality to infer protein dynamics and kinetics: Discussion and Conclusions

-\eb{We anticipate the combined use of MD, the structural ensembles generated from the ML methods, and the LE4PD to refine the weights of each ML structure in the ensemble in a manner more precise than that proposed here, such as the use of a maximum entropy approach.\cite{Bottaro2018} Such a re-weighting approach will move the sampled structures closer to a causal Hamiltonian or Langevin model at a given dynamical timescale and lengthscale with sequence specificity.
+We anticipate the combined use of MD, the structural ensembles generated from ML, and the LE4PD to refine the weights of each ML structure in the ensemble in a manner more precise than that proposed here, \eb{e.g.} a maximum entropy approach.\cite{Bottaro2018} A re-weighting approach moves the sampled structures closer to a causal Hamiltonian or Langevin model at a given dynamical timescale and lengthscale with sequence specificity.
 Furthermore, the LE4PD outputs can be interfaced with the ML architecture's loss function to tune predicted ensembles in a subsequent round of training so that the model infers an ensemble with the desired dynamics.
-We hope this type of approach helps to move toward a causal generator of protein ensembles that avoids the computational expense of querying an integrator at each timestep of ensemble generation.}
+We hope this type of approach helps a move toward a causal generator of protein ensembles avoid\eb{ing the computationally expensive querying of }an integrator.